◢ Editor-reviewed guide

 Yes, if your gross income is below your state's TANF income limit and your countable income (after disregards) is below the payment standard.
 Most states apply an earned income disregard of $90-$200/month plus a percentage of remaining wages.
 The benefit equals the payment standard minus your countable income.
 If you earn enough to put your countable income at or above the payment standard, you receive nothing but may still qualify for diversion grants and auto-qualifying benefits.

 Many states offer a lump-sum diversion grant as an alternative to ongoing TANF.
-You receive 1-4 months' worth of cash in a single payment to address a specific crisis (car repair, security deposit, medical bill).
+You receive cash in a single payment to address a specific crisis (car repair, security deposit, medical bill).
 In exchange, you agree not to apply for ongoing TANF for a specified period (typically 12 months).
 Diversion does not count against your 60-month lifetime limit, and income limits are usually higher than ongoing TANF (often 200% FPL).
-Texas and Florida pay $1,000 lump sums; Pennsylvania pays up to four months in one payment.
+Texas pays up to $1,000 (One-Time TANF) and Florida pays up to $1,000 (Up Front Diversion).
+Pennsylvania pays a lump sum of up to three times the monthly grant (Family Size Allowance), available once per 12-month period.

 Apply through your state's human services or family assistance agency.
 Online through your state portal is fastest; in-person at your county office is also available.
 Bring photo ID, Social Security cards for everyone in the household, birth certificates for children, last 30 days of pay stubs, current rent or mortgage statement, utility bills, and bank statements.
 Federal regulation requires application processing within 45 days.
 If you face an emergency (eviction, no food, utility shutoff), ask about emergency assistance, which is usually issued within 1-7 days.